Amatya Sharma

 amatya [at] umich.edu

 I am a Ph.D.
-Candidate in Theoretical Computer Science at University of Michigan, Ann Arbor, fortunate to be co-advised by Nikhil Bansal and Euiwoong Lee.
-I earned a Dual Degree (BTech+MTech) from the Computer Science and Engineering Department, Indian Institute of Technology (IIT) Kharagpur.
-My research intersts include Theoretical CS, including Approximation, Online, Randomized, Parameterized Algorithms, and Game Theory.
-Lately, I have been delving into Approximation algorithms and Constrained Satisfiability Problems.
+Candidate in Theoretical Computer Science at University of Michigan, Ann Arbor, where I am fortunate to be co-advised by Nikhil Bansal and Euiwoong Lee.
+I received my Dual Degree (B.Tech. + M.Tech.) from the Department of Computer Science and Engineering at IIT Kharagpur.

 News